realestatepilot/dotfiles/README.md

-# Summary for tgrunert-dotfiles
+# Summary for dotfiles

 Small tools for shell to make k8s admin life easier.
 Most solutions tested with Ubuntu and Git Bash for Windows.

 # Usage

-1. Checkout this repo into ~/tgruenert-dotfiles.
+1. Checkout this repo into ~/dotfiles.

 2. Define auto startup

 Add
 ```
-source ~/tgruenert-dotfiles/startdotfiles.sh
+source ~/dotfiles/startdotfiles.sh
 ```
 at end of your ~/.bashrc